jakewalker56/AudioAIExplainer/README.md

 When people talk about the "frequency" of a note played by an instrument (or sung by a human), they're talking about the "fundamental frequency" (often referred to as f0) which is the lowest (and often perceived as the "loudest") frequency present in that complex tone.

 ### Frequency Bands
-Frequency is an analog value, meaning it is continuous and can be specified to essentially arbitrary precision.
+Frequency is an analog value, meaning it is continuous and can be specified to arbitrary precision.
 However, in the real world there's a limit to the precision with which we can measure and produce specific frequencies, and the frequency of a signal can shift over time.
-Given that nearby frequencies tend to behave similarly, it is often useful to think in terms of frequency ranges, which we generically refer to as "frequency bands" (e.g. "5 kHz - 6 kHz").
+Given that nearby frequencies tend to behave similarly, it is often useful to think in terms of frequency ranges, which we generically refer to as "bands" (e.g. "5 kHz - 6 kHz").

 There is no single correct way to bucket frequency ranges together, but there are conventions depending on the context.
 Frequency tends to behaves in logarithmic ways (i.e. the ratio of two frequencies is generally more important than the absolute difference between them), so frequency band conventions are often simillarly logarithmic (e.g. 50 Hz - 100 Hz might be one band, while 4 kHz - 8 kHz might be another band).